isaacsgi/tableau-azure-cluster/readme.md

 License Key

 ## Step 2
-### Login into Primary Server, download and install Tableau Primary Networked Server
+### Login to Primary Server, download and install Tableau Primary Networked Server

 1. Sign in to the [Azure  portal](https://portal.azure.com).
 2. Navigate to the Resource Group you created